HalcyonOmega/Nexus/README.md

     )
     ```

-     In Agency Swarm, communication flows are directional, meaning they are established from left to right in the agency_chart definition.
+     In Nexus, communication flows are directional, meaning they are established from left to right in the agency_chart definition.
 For instance, in the example above, the CEO can initiate a chat with the developer (dev), and the developer can respond in this chat.
 However, the developer cannot initiate a chat with the CEO.
 The developer can initiate a chat with the virtual assistant (va) and assign new tasks.

 5. **Run Demo**:
 Run the demo to see your agents in action!